elandqui/OpenAppliedCalculus/README.md

  * Create a **print edition** of the textbook, either giving it away for free or selling it at or near cost.
  * Create lecture **videos** to accompny the textbook.

- ## Support Open Applied Calculus
+## Support Open Applied Calculus <a name="support"></a>
 You can support this project in some unique ways that will be a win-win-win situation for you, students, and me.

+ * Invest in Bitcoin, cryptocurrencies, or US Dollar-pegged *stablecoins* via an exchange through my referral links.
+   - <a href="https://www.coinbase.com/join/landqu_e">Coinbase</a>: a very user-friendly crypto exchange.
+   - <a href="https://www.binance.us/?ref=35061022">Binance.US</a>: another great crypto exchange with low trading fees.
+   - <a href="https://blockfi.com/?ref=12bd8405">BlockFi</a>: a crypto and stablecoin savings account with phenomenal interest rates.

  * <a href="https://www.gofundme.com/oac-textbook">Go to the GoFundMe page for Open Applied Calculus</a> to support the development of the textbook and ancillary materials.